pepper-robotic-project-2020-CM/ros_navigation_manager/README.md

 This package holds a set of features for navigation.
 It includes :
   * (deprecated) Convert PCL to laser: depthimage_to_laserscan-kinetic-devel
   * Detect the in distance in front the robot (sonar and laser): pepper_door_open,_detector
+  * Set pepper parameter for navigation, apply a pose, and move head according move commands: pepper_pose_for_nav
   * Apply a custom navigation using the ros naivgation stack (including multi-sensors for costmap updating): pepper_nav_custom
   * Manage navigation strategy, define cost map clear strategy, new goal point if needed and redo cmd list is robot freeze into obstacles: navigation_management